Chris35Wills/Chris35Wills.github.io/courses/dtp_course_info_october2016.md

 Work your way through [Beginners Python](../Beginners_python/README).

-If you finish all of the beginners course, have a look at [Intermediate Python](../Intermediate_python/README).

 ### Day 2 (9.30am - 5pm)

 Work your way through [Intermediate Python](../Intermediate_python/README).

 You should now have a basic overview of how Python works - now we can move on to some packages.

-Work your way through the [numpy package](../PythonPackages_numpy/README_numpy) crash course (builds on the intermediate python course).

-Have a look through the [matplotlib](../PythonPackages_matplotlib/README_matplotlib) crash course for image plotting (builds on the numpy course).
+Have a look at the [numpy package](../PythonPackages_numpy/README_numpy) crash course and the [matplotlib](../PythonPackages_matplotlib/README_matplotlib) crash course for image plotting (builds on the numpy course).

 ### Day 3 (9.30am - 3pm)

-This last day will be looking at version control using [Github](http://github.com/).

-Work your way through the [Intro to Github course](../Intro_github/README).
+This day is reserved for another useful tool that is non-python specific - version control.
+One way of doing this is using [Github](http://github.com/) - a walk through course is available here: [Intro to Github course](../Intro_github/README).

+If you have any time left, keep working on the Python tutorials if you haven't finished them yet.

+You might also want to have a look at other packages such as those listed [here](http://chris35wills.github.io/courses/Intermediate_python/whatnext/).

 ## Other information

+Refreshments and lunch will be provided.

 Each day there will be a number of helpers to answer any of your queries - don't be shy to ask!

-Refreshments and lunch will be provided each day.
+If there are specific things that you are planning for your research and you are not sure what tools are available, ask us about that too!